argaen/django_zoneadmin/README.md

 {% endif %}
 ```

+> IMPORTANT: Note that if you want your overriden menu to appear in any _subpage_, you should override the block in the `base_site.html` template.
+If you override it in for example, your `index.html` template, the menu will only apply to templates extending that template (which may not be the desired behaviour).
+> Another important thing to take into account is that, if you build a custom menu disabling some models/apps to be accessed, you are only hiding the urls to the user but **they can still be accessed!**.
+If you want to disable access to some models or apps, just change the permissions for the needed users/groups.

 ### Overriding index page

 The index page is left blank on purpose in order to override it.
 To do so, create an `index.html` template and place there whatever you want.
 Basically, you will want to override the `content` block which is the one that controls what is shown in the content part (the part besides the menu sidebar).